deltachat/deltachat-pages/en/help.md

 4. They stopped using Delta Chat at all.
-   Accept the warning and remove the contact from any active green-checkmarked group (which you can find in "Shared whats" in the Contact profile).
+   Accept the warning and remove the contact from any active green-checkmarked group (which you can find in "Shared chats" in the Contact profile).

 Don't fret too much about accepting the warning.
 Sometimes remaining in contact is more important than end-to-end encryption.